 In addition to the GNLB loopback command mode, a HiGain HDSL2 system can be configured for one of three special loopback command modes.
-These are selected from the maintenance terminal Config menu, ADC Options screen (see Table 6 on page 20) or by using the MODE and SEL pushbuttons (see Figure 29 on page 53).
-Once a loopback mode is activated, other loopback commands can be sent by a test set connected to the craft port of the H2TU-C or H2TU-R (see Table 23 on page 54 and Table 24 on page 56 for list of SPLB commands).
+These are selected from the ADC Options in the maintenance terminal Configmenu, ADC Options screen (see Table 6 on page 17).
+Once a loopback mode is activated, other loopback commands can be sent by a test set connected to the craft port of the H2TU-C or H2TU-R (see Table 23 on page 50 and Table 24 on page 52 for list of SPLB commands).

-A2LB through A4LB are special, addressable, repeater loopback modes that are supported by the H2TU-C-231.
+A2LB through A4LB are special, addressable, repeater loopback modes that are supported by the H2TU-C-202.
 These loopback modes provide the HiGain HDSL2 system with sophisticated maintenance and troubleshooting tools.
 A2LB is patterned after the Teltrend addressable T1 repeater loopbacks.
 A3LB and A4LB are patterned after the Wescom addressable T1 repeater loopbacks.